2 Diagnostic horizons and other differentiae

 A horizon with perch-gley features EITHER

 1. Has redox-segregations that occur mainly within peds, or in the case of an apedal soil, mainly within the soil matrix.
-Macro-void surfaces, either partings or pores, are dominated by greyish colours (moist chroma 2 or less, or moist chroma 3 and value 6 or more).
-Iron and manganese precipitates occur either adjacent to the greyish void surfaces as a selvedge or as discrete mottles within the soil mass; OR
+Macro-void surfaces, either partings or pores, are dominated by low-chroma colours.
+Iron and manganese precipitates occur either adjacent to the low-chroma void surfaces as a coating or as discrete mottles within the soil mass; OR

 Placic Horizon